 To collect the log files, use the voltdb collect command:

 $ voltdb collect --prefix=mylogs /home/db/voltdbroot

 When you run the command you must specify the location of the root directory for the database as an argument to the

 command.
-For example, if you are in the same working directory where the database was originally started, by default the
+For example, if you are in the same directory where the database was originally started (as specified by the

 --dir flag), the root directory is the subdirectory